leeway64/LWDirectoryScanner/README.rst

 Running LWDirectoryScanner Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. If you are using a Linux machine, compile the test binary with ````.
+1. If you are using a Linux machine, compile the test binary with
+   ``gcc src/scanner_helpers.c Unity/src/unity.c tests/test_suite.c @conanbuildinfo.args -o tests/test_suite``.

    - If you are using a Windows machine, compile the test binary with
      ``cl /EHsc src/scanner_helpers.c Unity/src/unity.c tests/test_suite.c @conanbuildinfo.args /link /out:tests/test_suite.exe``.